Helpful Library Resources

 - The e-resource is now ready to be used.

 For remote access to work correctly, your Web browser must be set to accept cookies.
-You must also have a current Pitt computer account.
-For help with your computer account, call 412-624-4357 (available 24/7) or e-mail the CSSD Help Desk.
+You must also have a current Pitt computer account--for help, call 412-624-4357 or e-mail the 24/7 Pitt IT Help Desk.